GioF71/upmpdcli-docker/README.md

 RENDERER_MODE|If set, this variable overrides `UPNPAV` and `OPENHOME`.
 Possible values are `NONE`, `OPENHOME`, `UPNPAV` and `BOTH`
 UPNPAV|Enable UPnP AV services (`0`/`1`), defaults to `0`
 UPNPAV_POSTFIX|The postfix to be appended to the `FRIENDLY_NAME`, defaults to an empty string UPNPAV_POSTFIX_PREPEND_SPACE|Option to add a space before a custom `UPNPAV_POSTFIX`, enabled by default.
-Set to `no` di disable
+Set to `no` to disable
-UPNPAV_SKIP_NAME_POSTFIX|If not set or set to `yes`, and if only `UPNPAV` renderer is enabled, the `UPNPAV_POSTFIX` postfix is not appended to `FRIENDLY_NAME`
+UPNPAV_SKIP_NAME_POSTFIX|If the variable is not set or set to `yes`, and if only `UPNPAV` renderer mode is enabled, the `UPNPAV_POSTFIX` postfix is not appended to `FRIENDLY_NAME`
 OPENHOME|Enable OpenHome services (`0`/`1`), defaults to `1`
-OH_PRODUCT_ROOM|Sets `ohproductroom`, defaults to same value calculated for AV_FRIENDLY_NAME if upnp-av is enabled SKIP_CHOWN_CACHE|If set to yes, the script with not chown `/cache`, this ight be useful with plugins using lots of files in this volume
+OH_PRODUCT_ROOM|Sets `ohproductroom`, defaults to same value calculated for AV_FRIENDLY_NAME if upnp-av is enabled SKIP_CHOWN_CACHE|If set to yes, the script will not chown `/cache`, this might be useful with plugins using lots of files in this volume
 UPRCL_ENABLE|Enable local music support (uprcl).
-Set to `yes` to enable UPRCL_AUTOSTART|Autostart UPRCL, defaults to `1` UPRCL_USER|Username for `uprcl` (please note that uprcl is not available on images on Docker Hub for architectures other than amd64, arm64/v8 and arm/v7).
+Set to `yes` to enable UPRCL_AUTOSTART|Autostart UPRCL, defaults to `1` UPRCL_USER|Username for `uprcl`.
+Please note that uprcl is not available on images on Docker Hub for architectures other than amd64, arm64/v8 and arm/v7.
 You can still build the image by yourself using the build.sh script though.
 UPRCL_HOSTPORT|Hostname and port for uprcl.
 Currently required when enabling UPRCL.
 Format: `<ip:port>`.
 Example value: `192.168.1.8:9090`.
 UPRCL_TITLE|Title for the media server, defaults to `Local Music` ENABLE_OPENHOME_RADIO_SERVICE|OpenHome Radio Service, enabled by default, set to `no` to disable